acampergue/acampergue.github.io/README.md

 ### Software development park management

-TODO 1 : Use provisioning word
   * Creation of masters for development computers (pre-equipped and pre-configured); _Ubuntu (10.04, 11.04, 12.04, 13.04); Mint (14,15); Debian (6.0, 7.0, 8.0)_
-  * Implementation of a mass cloning infrastructure _(Clonezilla)_ to deploy developer computers on the fly
+  * Implementation of a mass cloning infrastructure based on  _(Clonezilla)_ to provision pre-configured developer computers on the fly
   * Automated park Inventory _(OCS Inventory NG and GLPI)_

 ### Packaging, integration and industrialization of deployments

-  * Automating hypervisors deployments _(Preseed, Puppet, Ansible)
+  * Automating deployment of hypervisors _(Preseed, Puppet, Ansible)_
   * Automating deployment of virtual machines _(Shell Scripts, then Python specific development)_
-  * Maven projects dedicated to native packaging of components in the Debian format _(Jdeb)_
+  * Building Maven projects dedicated to native packaging of components in the Debian format _(Jdeb)_
   * Setting up a continuous deployment process including a platform specific settings _(Ansible)_
   * Setting up a log management architecture _(ELK: ElasticSearch, Logstash, Kibana)_
-  * Implementation of a performance monitoring architecture _(Munin)_
+  * Implementing of a performance monitoring architecture _(Munin)_

-### Implementation and operational maintenance of a software development platform:
+### Implementation, deployment and maintenance of a software development platform:

 _Platform used by a plateau of 60 people for more than 4 years_